liebe2851/sw6/README.md

 hi

-I use aws free tier, but I almost use.
+I'm almost out of my AWS free tier usage.. :(

-If you use python script or tool, I will lose my money.
+If you use python script or automatic tool, it will cost some payment..

-please use tool or script on your computer.
+Please use automatic tool or script on your computer or local environment.

-thankyou!
+thank you!

 ### compile option